Support for Teaching

 All copyrighted works used in course materials and audio/visual works shown in class must have a copyright permission.
 Georgetown Law will process copyright permission requests for faculty through the Copyright Clearance Center, or request permission directly from rightsholder.
 If copyright permission for a work is denied, Faculty Support will not reprint those works in future class packets.

 Faculty should not include copyrighted material (e.g. law review articles) or public-domain material (e.g. court cases, statutes, regulations) in their course material packets that is available to students via legal research services such as Westlaw, Lexis, or HeinOnline.
 Faculty are encouraged to provide links or citations to these sources to their students instead.
-For more information on copyright permissions, please contact Jonathan Zimmer (x9404).
+For more information on copyright permissions, please contact Jennifer Lane (x9645).

 First Class Reading Assignments

-Seating charts for all classrooms can be found here.
+Seating charts for all classrooms are available.
 Printed copies of seating charts for each Law Center classroom are available in the Faculty Support office in McDonough Hall Room 475.

 Judicial Clerkship Letters of Recommendation